-6.5.
+6.4.
 Add SIP Entities

-A SIP Entity must be added for Session Manager and for each SIP telephony system connected to it, which includes Communication Manager and Avaya SBCE.
+A SIP Entity must be added for Session Manager and for each SIP telephony system connected to it which includes Communication Manager and Avaya SBCE.

-To add a new SIP Entity, navigate to Routing $\rightarrow$ SIP Entities in the left navigation pane and click New button in the right pane (not shown).
+To add a new SIP Entity, navigate to Routing → SIP Entities in the left navigation pane and click New button in the right pane (not shown).

-In the General section, enter the following values.
+In General section, enter following values.
 Use default values for all remaining fields:

-- Name: Enter a descriptive name. - FQDN or IP Address: Enter the FQDN or IP address of the SIP Entity that is used for SIP signaling. - Type: Select Session Manager for Session Manager, CM for Communication Manager and SIP Trunk for the Avaya SBCE. - Location: Select the location defined in Section Error!
+- Name: Enter a descriptive name. - FQDN or IP Address: Enter the FQDN or IP address of the SIP Entity that is used for SIP signaling. - Type: Select Session Manager for Session Manager, CM for Communication Manager and Other for the Avaya SBCE. - Location: Select one of the locations defined in Section Error!
 Reference source not found... - Time Zone: Select the time zone for the location above.